I don’t have much.

 4. No 24/ 7 Drunky Monkey

 You’re here to travel so don’t go out every single night getting $h*t-faced and partying all night.
 You’re not going to wake up and get anything done, and you’re wasting a lot of money.
-I usually keep going out to an absolute minimum personally, because instead of spending my money on alcohol, I would prefer to spend it on food or shelter.
+I usually keep going out to an absolute minimum personally, because instead of spending my money on alcohol, I would prefer to spend it on food or shelter, and oh yeah, epic experience!
 This isn’t to say you should be a hermit and never go out… Just be smart about it and just see how much money you’ll save staying in a few nights.

 For example, when I went and saw the temples of Angkor Wat, instead of going on a whole day tour, I did it myself with a few new friends who shared a taxi with me.
 We bought the entrance ticket and did our own thing.
 No unnecessary extra costs, no other activities that I wasn’t really interested in etc. We managed our own day and had an amazing time.